Godofbrowser/vuejs-dialog/README.md

 4. If loader is enabled globally, and a dialog is triggered via a directive without a callback, the loader is ignored for clicks on proceed
 5. Custom class injection on parent node (see issue [#25](https://github.com/Godofbrowser/vuejs-dialog/issues/25))
 6. Ability to register custom views.
 This allows for custom logic, custom buttons, etc (see issue [#13](https://github.com/Godofbrowser/vuejs-dialog/issues/13), [#14](https://github.com/Godofbrowser/vuejs-dialog/issues/14), [#33](https://github.com/Godofbrowser/vuejs-dialog/issues/33))
+7. For installation via __HTML script tag__
+   * The library has been namespaced as it has been split into two.
+The main library which is the plugin and the mixin which is useful in custom components
+   * To this effect, the new way to install the plugin is slightly dufferent: `window.Vue.use(VuejsDialog.main.default)`
+   * And the mixin can be added to components like so: `mixins: [VuejsDialog.mixin.default, ...otherMixins]`

 ## Installation